kimsavinfo/corejs-mysql/documentation/00_MAIN.md

     from: ProductTable.label,
     tables_joins: `${ProductTable.label}.merchant_id-${MerchantTable.label}.${MerchantTable.primaryKey}`,
 } });
-// This list the rows from "product" table with the "merchant" data
+// This lists the rows from "product" table with the "merchant" data

 const rows = await MySQLDatabase.listRows({ inputs: {
     from: ProductTable.label,